jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 [1] 0.75
 {% endhighlight %}

 We see that we get an accuracy of .75, which is *lower* than the accuracy we would expect from the intercept model (0.78).
-However, we should get a larger accuracy than 0.78, because we know that x1 is a predictor of x3.
+However, we *should* get a larger accuracy than 0.78, because we know that x1 is a predictor of x3.
 This shows that we cannot simply delete parameters from a regression model.
 We could show a similar example by adding nonzero predictors.

-A possible way around this would be take the estimated graph and then re-estimate the graph (by performing p regressions) but only use those variables that were connected via an edge to the node at hand.
-However, this 2-stage procedure would lead to a (possibly) completely different scaling for the estimation of the neighborhood of different nodes and hence probably to an inconsistent algorithm.
+A possible way around this would be to take the estimated graph and then re-estimate the graph (by performing p regressions) but only use those variables as predictors that were connected to the predicted node in the initial graph.
+However, this 2-stage procedure would lead to a (possibly) completely different scaling for the estimation of each of the neighborhoods of the different nodes.
+This is likely to lead to an algorithm that does not consistently recover the true graph/network.